A credible alternative to pneumatic tyres

 - I've seen some highly critical reviews of these tyres.
 How do you respond to them?

 - I judge the tyres according to my own priorities and say it as I see it.
-Other reviewers have their own priorities.
+I paid for the tyres with my own money, anonymously (and no advertising here, either), and I use them for everyday riding in real-life conditions.
+Other reviewers may have different priorities and testing regimes.

 - Does Bootiebike have any financial incentive to write a good review?